bufbuild/protobuf-es/docs/src/content/docs/examples/node-message-store.md

 title: Node message store
 ---

-This walkthrough is a shortened version of [`packages/protobuf-example`](https://github.com/bufbuild/protobuf-es/tree/main/packages/protobuf-example).
-A size-delimited binary file can store a sequence of `User` messages.
-Each message is prefixed with its encoded length, so a stream can contain more than one message.
+A Node application that writes `User` messages to a binary file and reads them back as a stream.
+Each message is prefixed with its encoded length, so one file can hold many messages.

+The full source is in [`packages/protobuf-example`](https://github.com/bufbuild/protobuf-es/tree/main/packages/protobuf-example).

 ## Schema